RANGE-kit/RANGE/README.md

 RANGE: a Robust Adaptive Nature-inspired Global Explorer of potential energy surfaces

-A python code using hybrid ABC GA algorithm to explore potential energy surfaces and search structures for chemistry and materials science
+A python code using hybrid ABC+GA algorithm to explore potential energy surfaces and search low-energy structures for chemistry and materials science.
+It can use a third-party computational software as the energy evaluator.

+Publication: TBD

 ## Installation

-The code requires the following common dependencies:
-* `numpy`
-* `scipy`
-* `ase` if ASE interface is used
+The Atomic Simulation Environment (ASE) package is required to use the ASE calculator.

 To install with `pip`:
 ```bash